dpinela/mflg/README.md

 ### Movement

-When opening mflg, the argument follows the same syntax as the **Go to Location** command, except that you can't omit the filename, for obvious reasons.
+When opening mflg, the argument follows the same syntax as the **Go to Location** command.
+If you launch mflg with no arguments, it opens a new scratch file; its location is displayed in the terminal title as well as printed to standard error, which you can see after exiting the editor.

 - **Back**: Control-B - goes back to the last location from where **Go to Location** was used
 - **Go to Location**: Control-L